Veeps-Hosting/puppet-cloudwatchlogs/README.md

 6. [Development - Guide for contributing to the module](#development)

 ## Overview
-This module is a fork of [INSERT FORKED GUY HERE] that has been fixed to work with hiera.
-Examples using hiera have been added.
+This module is a fork of [this repo](https://github.com/kemra102/puppet-cloudwatchlogs) that has been fixed to work with hiera.
+Examples have been adjusted to be hiera yaml examples.
 Otherwise the functionality is very similar.
 This module installs, configures and manages the service for the AWS Cloudwatch Logs Agent on Amazon Linux, Ubuntu, Red Hat & CentOS EC2 instances.

 ## Module Description